ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l0-course_overview.md

 sustainable and ready to share with colleagues and the wider research community.

-Please, if you have not done so, yet, go through [the setup instructions] for the course.
+Please, if you have not done so, yet, go through [the setup instructions][lesson-setup] for the course.

-[the setup instructions]: {% link setup.md %}

 ## Syllabus